BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

-# Welcome to the new ROS2 MicroROS integrated blimp version! :tada:
+# Welcome to the new ROS2 MicroROS integrated blimp version! :tada: :tada: :tada: